avast/BigMap/README.md

 Part of this this project is a tool for sorting huge TSV files.
 Sorting have is processed in two steps:

- * division input file(s) to row chunks (these chunks are sorted in heap) and write chunks to disk
+ * divide input file(s) to row chunks (these chunks are sorted in heap) and write chunks to disk
  * merge temporary files to output file

 	java -cp ${CLASSPATH} com.avast.bigmap.TsvRowSorter
 	--input intputDirectoryOrFile